AKKorir/Portfolio/README.md

 # Portfolio
-BRief description of me and what i have done
+Brief description of me and what i have done